DaizeNjounkeng/Solid-Password/README.md

 # Solid Passwords
-Generate solid password of your preference, that cannot easily be cracked by the computer
+Generate solid passwords for your preference, that cannot easily be cracked by the computer